Skip to content

 If the server where DataFlux Func is located cannot access the internet for various reasons, the usual PIP method cannot be used to install third-party packages.

-In this case, you need another DataFlux Func with the same architecture that can access the internet to install third-party packages.
-After installation, copy the entire extra-python-packages directory to the DataFlux Func that cannot access the internet.
+In this case, another DataFlux Func with the same architecture and internet access is needed to install third-party packages.
+After installation, the entire extra-python-packages directory should be copied to the DataFlux Func without internet access.

-In the following text, the DataFlux Func that can access the internet is referred to as 'Online Func' ; the DataFlux Func that cannot access the internet is referred to as 'Offline Func'
+In the following text, the DataFlux Func with internet access is referred to as "Online Func"; the DataFlux Func without internet access is referred to as "Offline Func".

-This step refers to the above section 'Install Packages from Pypi When Internet Access is Available'
+Please refer to the above section "Installing Packages from Pypi When Internet Access is Available".

-Enable the 'File Service Module' in 'Manage / Experimental Features' .
+Enable the "File Service" in "Manage / Experimental Features".

 enable-file-manager.png

-2.3 Download Third-Party Packages Directory from Online Func
+2.3 Downloading the Third-Party Packages Directory from Online Func

-Find the extra-python-packages directory (all additional Python packages are stored here), select 'More / Compress' , and download the zip file.
+Locate the extra-python-packages directory (all additional Python packages will be stored here), select "More / Compress", and download the zip file.

 zip-pkg.png